Erd\H{o}s-P\'osa property of chordless cycles and its applications: Hitting all tulips

 \subsection{Handling $D$-traversing tulips}

-By Lemmas~\ref{lem:dominating} and~\ref{lem:neighborofdominating}, every $D$-traversing tulip $H$ traverses precisely one $C$-dominating vertex and it contains one or two vertices of $C$.
+By Lemmas~\ref{lem:dominating} and~\ref{lem:neighborofdominating}, every $D$-traversing tulip $H$ contains precisely one $C$-dominating vertex and it contains one or two vertices of $C$.
 Also, the vertices in $V(H)\cap V(C)$ are adjacent to the unique $C$-dominating vertex in $H$.

-Here, we use similar technique in Theorem~\ref{prop:skew}.
+Here, we use a technique similar to the one in Theorem~\ref{prop:skew}.
 That is, we construct auxiliary bipartite graphs, and we will find either $k+1$ vertex-disjoint holes, or a set covering all such tulips.

 \begin{LEM} There is a polynomial-time algorithm which finds either $k+1$ vertex-disjoint holes in $G$ or a vertex set $T_{trav:tulip}\subseteq (D\cup V(C))\setminus T_{ext}\setminus T_{avoid:tulip}$ of size at most $25k+9$ such that $T_{ext}\cup T_{avoid:tulip}\cup T_{trav:tulip}$ hits every $D$-traversing tulip. \end{LEM}